xapian/xapian/xapian-applications/omega/docs/overview.rst

 * OpenDocument format documents (.odt, .ods, .odp, .odg, .odc, .odf, .odb, .odi, .odm, .ott, .ots, .otp, .otg, .otc, .otf, .oti, .oth) if unzip is available
-* MS Word documents (.dot) if antiword is available (.doc files are left to libmagic, as they may actually be RTF (AbiWord saves RTF when asked to save as .doc, and Microsoft Word quietly loads RTF files with a .doc extension), or plain-text).
+* MS Word documents (.dot, application/msword) if antiword is available.
+We don't assume a .doc file is MS Word, since it's relatively common to encounter .doc files which are other actually other formats - e.g. RTF (AbiWord writes RTF when asked to save as .doc, and Microsoft Word quietly loads RTF files with a .doc extension), DOCX, plain text (e.g. `README.DOC`), and even PDF or HTML.
+Instead we let libmagic example the contents to determine its mimetype and index based on that.
 * MS Excel documents (.xls, .xlb, .xlt, .xlr, .xla) if xls2csv is available (comes with catdoc)
 * MS Powerpoint documents (.ppt, .pps) if catppt is available (comes with